https://hmlandregistry.blog.gov.uk/2025/09/12/how-to-deal-with-property-using-a-power-of-attorney/

 • General powers stop working if you lose mental capacity

-• Enduring powers (EPAs) continue working if already registered, but new EPAs cannot be created any more
+• Enduring powers (EPAs) continue working if already created but must be registered if the donor loses capacity.
+New EPAs cannot be created any more

 • Lasting powers (LPAs) must be registered with the Office of the Public Guardian